abhyaasa/app/dev-notes.md

 - the angular compiler is told not to include debug information, such as dom state links

+### iOS testing

+`ionic run ios` does not work: use `xcode` instead.

+`g ei` provides emulation with live reload. `xcode` also runs the emulator, with reporting of some types of errors missing using the ionic emulator (`ios-sim`).

 ### Android testing

-After Android testing installations in the above Tools section, run `$ g ba`.
-If it fails with a request to load specific android packages, run `$ android` command and do so, installing among other packages SDK Platforms for each major version from 4.4 up.
+After Android testing installations in the above Tools section, run `g ba`.
+If it fails with a request to load specific android packages, run `android` command and do so, installing among other packages SDK Platforms for each major version from 4.4 up.

-Run `$ genymotion` and install desired virtual devices with Android 4.4 (API 19) or more recent, and compatible with the genymotion version (emulated device runs without version complaint, presenting unlocked screen).
+Run `genymotion` and install desired virtual devices with Android 4.4 (API 19) or more recent, and compatible with the genymotion version (emulated device runs without version complaint, presenting unlocked screen).

 In every Android device used for debugging (real or virtual), select `Settings > Developer options > USB debugging`.
 If `Developer options` is not in the to-level settings list, click `Settings > About phone > Build number` 7 times and it appears there.

-After this setup, and a current ionic build (`g ba`), with a device or emulator USB-attached run `g ra` for ionic build and run, which should end with successful build and launch messages.
-The app should then be uploaded and open in the device or simulator.
+Before an emulation or device run, perform build (`g ba`), which should end with success message.
+For emulation, use `genymotion` Start to launch selected emulator, and then `g ea` to upload and run app.
+Or use `g ra` with USB-attached device to upload and run app.

 In Chrome, click the ADB plugin icon dropdown `View Inspection Targets`.
 Check `Discover USB devices` and click `Inspect` under the attached WebView device.
 This opens an inspector window, including Console tab to view errors messages.

 ## Flavors and data directory structure

 You test and build with the current **flavor** of your choice.
-Change the flavor with `gulp flavor --name NAME`, which must be run after system download.
+To change the flavor, run `gulp flavor --name NAME`.
+This must be run after system download.
 The distribution comes with support for the `test` flavor, but that may not be the current flavor of distribution branches.

 For each `FLAVOR` there is a `data/flavors/FLAVOR` directory with `library`, `media`, and `resources` subdirectories.
 If the flavor uses cdecks, there is also a `data/cdecks/FLAVOR` directory .
 If a deck contains media file references, those files are in a subdirectory of the `media` directory named after the deck.